|

 (NOTE: This review compliments "Tennis: An Overview".)

+To be fit enough to play competitive tennis at any level requires a mixture of aerobic conditioning and strength-training.
 So, what exercises are ideal for tennis players?
-To be fit enough to play competitive tennis at any level requires a mixture of aerobic conditioning and strength-training:
+Some are listed below:

 AEROBIC CONDITIONING FOR TENNIS PLAYERS

 Even at the club level, some tennis matches can last 3 hours (or more).
-Thus, it is imperative that tennis players do lots of aerobic conditioning.
+Thus, it's imperative that tennis players do lots of aerobic conditioning.
+Here are some suggestions:

-• Biking: Biking is a good mode of aerobic exercise, however, riding a bike does not train the legs like running does.
-Running develops not only the front of the thighs, but the back of the thighs (hamstrings), and muscles of the feet and lower legs much better than biking.
+Biking: No doubt, riding a bike can boost your aerobic fitness: Tour de France cyclist Greg LeMond had a VO2max of 92-94 ml/kg/min, second only to the world's highest value of 96 by legendary cross-country skier Bjorn Daehlie.
+However, cycling doesn't train the legs like running does.
+Running develops not only the front of the thighs, but also, it develops the back of the thighs (hamstrings), and muscles of the feet and lower legs much better than biking.

-• Running: Generally, the best form of aerobic conditioning for tennis involves running.
+Running: Generally, the best form of aerobic conditioning for tennis involves running.
 Both tempo runs and intermediate-distance running should be included in the weekly routine.
-Running distances of 10-K or half-marathons is not necessary.
+Running distances of 10-K or half-marathons isn't necessary.
 Develop your cardiovascular capacity by running distances of 1-2 miles at a relatively brisk pace.
 Mix in some quarter-mile runs at near-maximal effort.

-However, tennis requires more than simple straight line running.
-An excellent running drill for tennis is the modified shuttle run: Run from the fence to the service line, then back to the fence, then up to the net, then back to the fence.
+Shuttle Run: However, tennis requires more than simple straight line running.
+An excellent running drill for tennis is the modified shuttle run: Run from the fence to the base line, then back to the fence.
+Next, run to the service line, and back to the fence.
+Then run up to the net, and back to the fence.
 This up-and-back cycle can be repeated over and over uninterrupted.
 To add variety, hold your racquet while doing this drill.
 Another variation is to face towards the net while running both up and back (ie., this involves alternating between forward and backward running).

-Agility and mobility drills are also important.
-One way to do this is to start by standing in the center of the court, where the service line meets the center line.
-From this point, run to one of the 4 corners of the court, then, back to the center, then to a different corner of the court, then back to the center, and so on.
+Agility / Mobility Drills: Agility and mobility drills are also important.
+These will develop your quickness around the court.
+One way to do this is to start by standing in the center of the court (ie., on the "T").
+From this center point, run to one of the 4 corners of the court, then, back to the center, then to a different corner of the court, then back to the center, and so on.
 At each corner, touch your fingers to the ground.
 This will get you used to bending low for volleys and ground strokes.

 You should do this 4-corners drill while always facing towards the net during your trek to each corner.
 This will mimic what you need to do when moving forward at an angle to cut off a volley, and will emphasize proper positioning when retreating to the back court.
 Doing this 4-corners drill while always facing forward requires you to run at angles, both forwards and backwards.
 This drill will also enhance your ability to change direction, something that occurs constantly in a tennis match.
 Once you have developed your fitness, have your partner hit a ball to each corner and see if you can return it.
 This will force you to get in proper hitting position when you reach each corner.